Telemedellin/feriadelasfloresmedellin/wp-content/plugins/autoptimize/readme.txt

 = My cache is getting huge, doesn't Autoptimize purge the cache? =

-Autoptimize does not have its proper cache purging mechanism, as this could remove optimized CSS/JS which is still referred to in other caches which would break your site.
+Autoptimize does not have its proper cache purging mechanism, as this could remove optimized CSS/JS which is still referred to in other caches, which would break your site.

+You can however keep the cache size at an acceptable level by either:
+* ticking the "look only in head" option for JS and/or CSS.
+* using the API to force AO not to aggregate inline CSS or JS ("autoptimize_js_include_inline" and "autoptimize_css_include_inline" filters, see example-code in autoptimize_helper.php_example).
-You can however keep the cache size at an acceptable level by excludinng JS-variables (or sometimes CSS-selectors) that change on a per page (or per pageload) basis.
+* excluding JS-variables (or sometimes CSS-selectors) that change on a per page (or per pageload) basis.
 You can read how you can do that [in this blogpost](http://blog.futtta.be/2014/03/19/how-to-keep-autoptimizes-cache-size-under-control-and-improve-visitor-experience/).

+= Why is "look only in head" marked as deprecated =

+While "look only in head" still works, it will in the next major version be replaced by an option to choose if inline JS/ CSS should be autoptimized (which is much more useful).
+So this is just a small heads up, really.

 = What can I do with the API? =

-A whole lot; there are filters you can use to conditionally disable Autoptimize per request, to change the CSS- and JS-excludes, to change the limit for CSS background-images to be inlined in the CSS, to define what JS-files are moved behing the aggregated on, to change the defer-attribute on the aggregated JS script-tag,  There are examples for all filters in autoptimize_helper.php_example.
+A whole lot; there are filters you can use to conditionally disable Autoptimize per request, to change the CSS- and JS-excludes, to change the limit for CSS background-images to be inlined in the CSS, to define what JS-files are moved behing the aggregated on, to change the defer-attribute on the aggregated JS script-tag, ...
+There are examples for many filters in autoptimize_helper.php_example.

 = How can I use/ activate autoptimize_helper.php_example? =